Explaining Human Choice Probabilities with Simple Vector Representations: Results Experiment 1 (in-lab) Two Room and Five Room (Sally)

 \subsection{Additional Distributions}

 In the first experiment participants not only played against Sally, but against two other players who either chose uniformly or chose one room exclusively (Table~\ref{tbl:pythonchars}).
 These distributions are special.
 In the uniform case (Kala) it does not matter what strategy the participant employs: they will always theoretically win/lose the same number of rounds, and our plotting of strategy change vectors should be vacuous in this case.
 For the case (Bo) where one room is picked exclusively we should see a consistent change from only picking the 100\% room (when they are seeking) to never picking that room (when they are hiding).
 Our strategy change plots confirm that participants are behaving as expected in these two degenerate cases (Figures \ref{fig:e1HistsAltDistKala} and \ref{fig:e1HistsAltDistBo}).
-These extra distributions are not particularly theoretically informative, but they did serve as checks on the attentiveness of our participants, and as a check on our computer code.
+These extra distributions probe the ambiguous edge-cases of our model, and serve as checks on the attentiveness of our participants, and as a check on our computer code.
 We will not be presenting further analyses of these distributions in the subsequent cases, although both distributions were included in all experiments.